gazebosim/gz-sensors/README.md

 # Features

-Ignition Sensors provides a set of sensors models that can be configured at run time to mimic specific real-world sensors.
+Gazebo Sensors provides a set of sensors models that can be configured at run time to mimic specific real-world sensors.
 A noise model is also provided that can be used to introduce Gaussian or custom noise models into sensor streams.